FunkinCrew/funkin-modding-docs/src/10-appending-and-merging-files/10-01-appending-files.md

 }
 ```

-If you want something more particular, see [Merging into JSON Files](./10-02-merging-files.md#merging-into-json-files) from [5.2 Merging Files](10-02-merging-files.md) for a more powerful and flexible approach.
+If you want something more particular, see [Merging into JSON Files](./10-02-merging-files.md#merging-into-json-files) for a more powerful and flexible approach.